Updated November, 2020

 What exactly should you look for in a quality training program, anyway?

 If you’d prefer to get to work faster, a building design diploma makes the most sense.
 These programs are usually well under 2 years in length.

 They focus on the practical software and technical knowledge you’ll need to get hired at an architecture firm, engineering firm, or construction company.

-University programs include a lot more theory.
+University architecture programs include a lot more theory.
 College programs get straight to designing.
 The goal is to get you job-ready fast.

-So, when comparing architectural design programs, it’s important to notice how much hands-on experience you’ll actually get while in training.
+So, when comparing building design programs, it’s important to notice how much hands-on experience you’ll actually get while in training.
 And, how well the course content prepares you to compete for good jobs after graduation.

 The result?
 We now have a program that is laser-focused on the skills you need to start a successful career, straight out of college.
 Here are the two main changes that made such a big difference.

 The building Design Program Now Has a 2-Month Internship

 Almost every Herzing diploma program comes with an internship...but up until now, the Building Design program wasn’t one of them.